 Changing Page Allocation

-Remember that when you make the switch to ensure that you move all pages back to where they should be within the site’s structure.
+Remember that when you make the switch, ensure that you move all pages back to where they should be within the site’s structure.
 Sometimes people make the switch and their pages disappear.
 The reason is often that the pages have not been assigned a spot on the website’s navigational area.

 Custom CSS